Blyth's vole

-Blyth's vole (Phaiomys leucurus) is a species of rodent in the family Cricetidae.
-It is the only species in the genus Phaiomys.
+Blyth's vole (Neodon leucurus) is a species of rodent in the family Cricetidae.
+It was previously the only species in the genus Phaiomys, but was moved to Neodon in 2016.
 It is found in mountainous regions in northern India, Nepal and China.
 It is a burrowing rodent and lives in small colonies.
 It has a wide distribution and faces no particular threats so the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".

 Description

 Blyth's vole has a head-and-body length of between 98 and 128 mm and a tail length of 26 to 35 mm.
 The dorsal fur is light yellowish-brown, the underparts are yellowish-grey and there is a gradual transition where the two colours meet.
 The upper surface of both fore and hind feet is yellowish-white, and the tail is unicoloured, being yellowish-brown both above and below.
 The ears are small and rounded and the claws long, both being adaptations for living underground.